 3. What are the rewards?
 Be realistic.
 Can you really quit your day job and devote ten hours a week to something and make $100,000 a year?
 (Probably not.)

 4. What are the odds of those rewards?
 Be sensible.
 Find out how many others have done something similar and how they have fared.

 5. What other options do I have?
 Be creative.
 Don’t limit yourself.
 Consider all possibilities.

 6. Do I need to make this decision today?
 Probably not.
 Take the time you need to do your research and explore your options.

-After you finish answering these six questions, remove the emotions from your decision and ask what your gut is telling you.
+After you finish answering these six questions, remove the emotions from your decision and see what your gut is telling you.
 Also, never forget about the wild card risk; you don’t know what you don’t know!

 The next time you find yourself making a decision that involves risk, I urge you to review this lesson.
 Print it out or save the podcast where you’ll remember it.

-If you take your time and make good decisions using the advice in this lesson combined with your own life experiences, your odds of making good decisions the next time you are faced with a risk will be dramatically improved.
+If you take your time and make good decisions using the advice in this lesson combined with your own life experiences, your odds of making good decisions the next time you are faced with risk will be dramatically improved.

 Achievement, Career, Decisions, Leadership, Responsibility, Self Control